 YouTube is the top dog for video content.
 That much is obvious.
-With 2021 quickly disappearing in the rearview mirror, it’s time to look to the future of the platform and embrace some change.
-New year, new me, and all that…
+As we're now well into 2022, it’s time to look to the future of the platform and embrace some change.

 YouTube remains the platform of choice for video content.